Options Strategies: Covered Call

 Alternatives at expiration?

-As expiration day for the call option nears, the investor considers three scenarios and then accordingly makes a decision.
+As expiration day for the covered call option nears, the investor considers three scenarios and then accordingly makes a decision.
 The written call contract will either be in-the-money, at-the-money or out-of-the-money.
 If the investor feels the call will expire in-the-money, he can choose to be assigned an exercise notice on the written contract and sell an equivalent number of shares at the call's strike price.
 Alternatively, the investor can choose to close out the written call with a closing purchase transaction, canceling his obligation to sell stock at the call's strike price, and retain ownership of the underlying shares.
 Before taking this action, the investor should weigh any realized profit or loss from the written call's purchase against any unrealized profit or loss from holding shares of the underlying stock.
 If the investor feels the written call will expire out-of-the-money, no action is necessary.
 He can let the call option expire with no value and retain the entire premium received from its initial sale.
 If the written call expires exactly at-the-money, the investor should realize that assignment of an exercise notice on such a contract is possible, but should not be assumed.
 Consult with your brokerage firm or a financial advisor on the advisability of what action to take in this case, or if you have questions about covered call strategies in options.

 Our next lesson in our guide to trading options is the cash secured put—read more here!
 When you’re ready to execute covered call strategies in options, open an account at Firstrade today!